Flaky Crisco Pie Crust Recipe

 If you want a flaky pie crust that’s easy to roll, this is the recipe to use!

-Shortening has the ability to change the structure of baked goods to produce a tenderness that’s hard to beat.
+Shortening (such as Crisco) has the ability to change the structure of baked goods to produce a tenderness that’s hard to beat.
 When used in pie crust, it becomes flaky and tender, instead of brittle, doughy, or crumbly.

 This Crisco Pie Crust recipe is from a 1970s church cookbook.
 It employs a few methods to create the perfect pie crust:

-I most recently used it for an Old Fashioned Pecan Pie recipe (recipe coming soon!), but it can be used for any pie you like, whether it’s baked or no-bake.
+I most recently used it for an Old Fashioned Pecan Pie recipe, but it can be used for any pie you like, whether it’s baked or no-bake.
+It would be delicious in an Old Fashioned Apple Pie, too!

 Jump to: